RayYH/dotfiles/README.md

 ## Default Mirrors

-Due to some reason, I configured default mirror of composer, pip, see [.composer/config.json](.composer/config.json) and [.pip/pip.conf](.pip/pip.conf).
+Due to some reason, I configured the default mirror of composer and pip, see [.composer/config.json](.composer/config.json) and [.pip/pip.conf](.pip/pip.conf).

 ## License